keyan-m/plutus-js-bridge/README.md

 For the JSON approach, you'll also need to preface the execution of this application with your other application that generates sample JSON files.

-As a simple example with `npm`, you can edit the `start` script form `package.json` to include the executable that generates sample JSON files, followed by `plutus-bridge-app` with appropriate arguments:
+As a simple example with `npm`, you can edit the `start` script from `package.json` to include the executable that generates sample JSON files, followed by `plutus-bridge-app` with appropriate arguments:
 ```bash